iyke395/Superstore-Sales-Analysis/README.md

 * What can be said about the Sales Trend?

-In this sales analysis there was a steady overall upward trend in Sales and Profit from 2018 to 2021
+In this sales analysis there was a steady overall Profitable trend in Sales and Profit from 2018 to 2021

 ---